Showing posts with label Terrain Sci-Fi. Show all posts

 Two more of the 3-D printed Sci-Scatter pieces I bought at Cincycon from A Critical Hit

 Here are a couple of the larger 3-D printed Sci-Fi scatter pieces from A Critical Hit that I bought at Cincycon 2025, readied for the table.
+They'll probably see use first in one of my Star Wars skirmish games of Space Weirdos.
 When I brought them home, I intentionally left them on my painting desk rather than packing them away in the closet with the rest of my unpainted terrain and scatter.
 I was hoping that some morning, while I was painting away, I would hit a stopping point on the batch I was working on and still have time left over.
 The thinking being I would reach over and start painting those!

 Rotate the pieces and new colors appear -- the globule is green now and the 'rockets' red!